InnaTarasyan/CryptoTrading/readme.md

 - **LiveCoinWatch** for real-time market data
 - **CoinGecko** for comprehensive crypto information
 - **CoinMarketCal** for crypto events calendar
+- **CryptoCompare** for markets, exchanges, coins, news and pairs data
 - **TradingView** for professional charting tools
 - **Bootstrap** for responsive design framework